 Respecting the child

 When children experience how much we are ‘in tune’ with their interests, we have an advantage in our relationship with them.
 We have their trust and here can begin to help children show more purpose in their behaviours.
-We act as their guide rather than their teacher, challenging them as they are ready to move up the developmental ladder.
+We act as their guide rather than their teacher, challenging them as they are ready to move along developmentally.

 This process gets easily thwarted and interrupted, though, when we put unnecessary focus on negative emotional outbursts of behaviour.
 It will—in and of itself—snowball into a power struggle if we forget to think developmentally.
 We can have children getting the message that they are only acceptable in our eyes if they censor their emotions.